Mills888dev/WEBSITE/Issues/Foreign policy.md

         </p>
         <h2>What this will change</h2>
         <p>
             The money will come from the new tax system.
-The long term goal is the use this to generate clean energy for the world.
-This will be cheaper then some other clean energy soucre used now.
+The long term goal is to use this to generate clean energy for the world.
+This will be cheaper than some other clean energy sources used now.
         </p>
         <!-- Call to action -->
         <a href="/WEBSITE/Donations.html" class="action-button">Donate now</a>
     </div>
 </body>
 </html>